Managing Hazards and Risk

 Safe Response to Tree-Related Storm Damage

 Severe weather can have a lasting impact on your home and the trees in the surrounding landscape.
 Tearing winds and penetrating rains work together, softening soils and overturning trees.
-Lightning strikes generate heath that vaporizes water within the tree, causing wood to split and bark to explode.
+Lightning strikes generate heat that vaporizes water within the tree, causing wood to split and bark to explode.
 During a storm, the failure of part or all of one mature tree may cause significant damage to personal property or utility lines.

 Tree owners can follow these steps to help ensure a safe and effective response to tree-related storm damage: